Skip to Content

 They just can’t take the beating that a full-sized touring bike can.
 This is partly because the hinges make for weak spots in the frame.
 The extra long seat tube and handlebar tube can also create weak spots.

-Many folding bikes also use lower-end parts than standard touring bikes.
+Many folding bicycles also use lower-end parts than standard touring bikes.
 These aren’t as durable.
 It’s easier to damage a folding bike than a standard touring bike.

 6. Folding bikes are more expensive